Enforcement powers of police and parking wardens

 When can the police arrest someone without a court warrant?

-The police can arrest you without a warrant if they have good reason to suspect you of any of the following things:
+The police can arrest you for a driving offence without a warrant if they have good reason to suspect you of any of the following things:

 - Driving under the influence – driving (or trying to drive) while under the influence of alcohol or drugs so that you’re not able to properly control your vehicle